Updated on 14th December, 2022 by Martin Astley

 What type of leak is it?

-If the leak is simply caused by a loose joint, then you can tighten this joint with little effort – you might need a spanner, but some joints can be tightened up perfectly by hand.
+If the leak is simply caused by a loose joint, you can tighten this joint with little effort.
+You might need a spanner, but some joints can be tightened up perfectly by hand.
 If a pipe is leaking, you may have to remove the whole pipe and replace it with an exact duplicate to complete your emergency leak repair.

 Stop-gap leaking pipe repairs